jensgerntholtz/audioMash/README.md

 # BUGS

-Entering options does not affect the outcome
+Entering options does not affect the outcome.
 The title of the video may not contain a '/' or '\'